 African American Rhinoplasty

-African American Rhinoplasty is typically performed on people descended from the Black racial areas of Africa.
-There is a great deal of diversity between these different regions, but in general African American noses have low nasal bridges and wide tips and nostrils.
-With this, African American rhinoplasty often involves nasal implants, cartilage grafts, and alar wedge excisions.
+African American Rhinoplasty is typically performed on people descended from the predominantly Black regions of Africa.
+However, a great deal of diversity exists between these different regions.
+Central Africa, West Africa, and East Africa all have their own distinct characteristics.
+In general, African American noses have low nasal bridges and wide tips and nostrils.
+With these features, African American rhinoplasty often involves nasal implants, cartilage grafts, and alar wedge excisions.

-Asian rhinoplasty is commonly performed on people of Chinese, Vietnamese, Korean, and Filipino descent, but can be performed on men and women of any Asian descent.
+Asian Rhinoplasty is commonly performed on people of Chinese, Vietnamese, Korean, and Filipino descent, but can be performed on men and women of any Asian descent.
 Asian patients tend to have thick nasal skin, a wide nasal tip that points upward, shorter nasal bones, and a depressed bridge.
-With this, Asian rhinoplasty often involves adding cartilage to the nose to create a straighter bridge and add support, lowering of the nostrils, thinning the skin, and increasing the projection of the tip.
+Taking these traits into account, Asian rhinoplasty often involves adding cartilage to the nose to create a straighter bridge and add support, lowering of the nostrils, thinning the skin, and increasing the projection of the tip.

-Hispanic rhinoplasty is commonly performed on people of Latin American or Iberian ancestry.
+Hispanic Rhinoplasty is usually performed on people of Latin American or Iberian ancestry.
 Hispanic patients commonly have thick nasal skin, an undefined nasal bridge, a flat nasal tip, and wide nostrils.
 With this, Hispanic rhinoplasty often involves using grafting material on the bridge and tip and performing an alar wedge excision technique.